-With almost 50 years of experience, SPRU is internationally recognised as a leading centre of research on science, technology and innovation policy.
+With 50 years of experience, SPRU is internationally recognised as a leading centre of research on science, technology and innovation policy.

 Founded in 1966 by Christopher Freeman, a pioneer of what is now known as innovation studies, SPRU was one of the first interdisciplinary research centres in the field of science and technology policy and management.